 But, this isn’t accurate.
 There are notable differences between soundproofing and sound absorption that dictate which is the correct term for your project.

-In this article, I’ll explain why sound absorption isn’t soundproofing.
+In this article, I’ll explain why sound absorption, while it is part of soundproofing. isn’t soundproofing.
 Along with this, I’ll highlight the key differences and discuss some of the most useful soundproofing and sound absorbing materials.

 Hopefully, by the end you’ll be armed with all the knowledge you need to jump into your project.